migueltorrescosta/migueltorrescosta.github.io/_posts/2020-07-25-The-Hardest-Logic-Puzzle-Ever.md

   </tbody>
 </table>

 We don't have access to whether the given answer means yes or no, but from the above it is clear that the True God answers ja, and the False da, to a clearly true statement.
-If We swap the question *Is $$2$$ prime?* for a false statement such as *$Is $$4$$ prime?*, both the 1st and 3rd rows would swap their da's and ja's, so the True God would now answer da and the False God would answe ja.
+If We swap the question *"Is $$2$$ prime?"* for a false statement such as *"Is $$4$$ prime?"*, both the 1st and 3rd rows would swap their da's and ja's, so the True God would now answer da and the False God would answer ja.

 As such, by appending the last part *"If I asked you if $$P$$ is true and if does da mean no, would you give the same answer?"*, then I can act as if ja means yes and da means no.